DerbyOwnersClub/YACardEmu/README.md

 Getting Started:

-Unix
-Download the documentation file with useful links and start installating. https://github.com/DerbyOwnersClub/YACardEmu/blob/main/YACardEmuGettingStartedwithUnix.pdf
+Unix - Download the documentation file with useful links and start installating. https://github.com/DerbyOwnersClub/YACardEmu/blob/main/YACardEmuGettingStartedwithUnix.pdf

-Windows instructions are in the readme at https://github.com/GXTX/YACardEmu
+Windows instructions are in the readme.md at https://github.com/GXTX/YACardEmu